-If you are interested in the earning a social work degree, should declare the major which ensures you will be assigned a social work faculty advisor.
+If you are interested in the earning a social work degree, you should declare the major which ensures you will be assigned a social work faculty advisor.

 Your advisor will assist you in preparing for formal admission to the BSW program.